netronome-support/Tools/dpdk/route/README.txt

 It is based on l2fwd of DPDK 16.11 (see main.c file).

-The tool logs certain events and packets to /tmp/rt.log.

 Features:

  * ARP - Will both resolve addresses as well as respond to requests.